On the ring of cooperations for real hermitian K-theory: The inductive process to calculate

-We now wish to compute the groups $\text{Ext}_{\euscr{A}(1)_F^\vee}(B_0^F(k))$ appearing in the decomposition of the $E_2$-page from \cref{e2 mass}.
+We now wish to compute the groups $\text{Ext}^{***}_{\euscr{A}(1)_F^\vee}(B_0^F(k))$ appearing in the decomposition of the $\textup{E}_2$-page from \cref{e2 mass}.
 To do this, one can use a series of algebraic Atiyah--Hirzebruch spectral sequences (\textbf{aAHSS}) along with the short exact sequences of Brown--Gitler comodules from \cref{ses bg}.
-This is originally inspired by the work of Behrens-Ormsby-Stapleton-Stojanoska \cite{BOSS19}.
-We explain the method here for clarity: \begin{enumerate} \item Compute $\text{Ext}_{\euscr{A}(1)^\vee_F}(B^F_0(1))/(v_1\text{-torsion})$ using an \textbf{aAHSS}:
+This is originally inspired by the work of Behrens--Ormsby--Stapleton--Stojanoska \cite{BOSS19}.
+We explain the method here for clarity: \begin{enumerate} \item Compute $\text{Ext}^{***}_{\euscr{A}(1)^\vee_F}(B^F_0(1))/(v_1\text{-torsion})$ using an \textbf{aAHSS}:

-\item Compute $\text{Ext}_{\euscr{A}(1)^\vee_F}(B^F_0(k))/(v_1\text{-torsion})$ by induction and \cref{ses bg}. \end{enumerate} \begin{remark} Since we are only concerned with using the $\textup{kq}$-resolution to compute the $v_1$-periodic component of $\pi_{**}^F\mathbb{S}$, passing to $v_1$-torsion free Ext groups loses no information.
+\item Compute $\text{Ext}^{***}_{\euscr{A}(1)^\vee_F}(B^F_0(k))/(v_1\text{-torsion})$ by induction and \cref{ses bg}. \end{enumerate} \begin{remark} Since we are only concerned with using the $\textup{kq}$-resolution to compute the $v_1$-periodic component of $\pi_{**}^F(\mathbb{S})$, passing to $v_1$-torsion free Ext groups loses no information.
 Additionally, we will see that there are multiple $v_1$-torsion classes arising in these spectral sequences, and ignoring these classes drastically simplifies our calculations. \end{remark}